• Skip to main content

 What else can you put on your fall charcuterie board besides meat and cheese?

 I like to keep my pairings within a range that naturally goes together.
-For example, I would not recommend putting crudité and hummus on the same platter as aged cheeses and honey, since they do not naturally “flow” together.
+For example, I would not recommend putting crudités and hummus on the same platter as aged cheeses and honey, since they do not naturally “flow” together.

-How to Make the Best Fall Cheese Platter
+How to Make a Fall Cheese Platter

 How to Arrange an Autumn Charcuterie Board

-1. Anchor your charcuterie board with your cheeses, cut as necessary, in different areas of your board.
+2. Anchor your charcuterie board with your cheeses, cut as necessary, in different areas of your board.
 I would already have cheddar diced and Manchego sliced into triangles.
 Soft cheeses like chèvre and brie should be served in a log or wedge, respectively, with an appropriate knife or spreader.
 Crumbly cheese like an aged Parmigiano or aged gouda should have a pointy spade knife, if you have one.

-3. Fill in with fruit, crackers, and condiments.
+4. Fill in with fruit, crackers, and condiments.
 No need to have a huge variety, but a couple different crackers or fruits will look more fun, and offer more variety for eaters.

-4. Add some tasteful decorative elements.
+5. Add some tasteful decorative elements.
 For a good fall charcuterie board, I would add mini pumpkins (washed, please!), and sprigs of fresh, cold-weather herbs like sage, thyme, or rosemary.

 How to Make a Fall Charcuterie Board